Tessellation Symmetry, Page 6 of 6:

 Escher paints a resizing spiral tessellation

-We've already covered the three types of symmetry that all tessellation experts agree upon: Translation, Reflection, and Rotation (Sliding, Flipping, and Turning).
+We've already covered the types of symmetry that all tessellation experts agree upon: Translation, Reflection, Glide-Reflection, and Rotation.

 But, what about patterns like "circle limits" that use gradually smaller and smaller tiles as they expand outward, and their opposites, the spirals and concentric circles that use larger and larger tiles as the patterns expand outward?